-Throughout the ages, frankincense has been treasured for its medicinal and spiritual qualities.
+Throughout the ages, frankincense has been treasured for its many beneficial qualities.
 It was valued more than gold in ancient times, and only those with great wealth and abundance possessed it.
 There are more than a dozen species of Boswellia trees, commonly called frankincense trees, yet one species reigns supreme: Boswellia sacra of Omani origin.

 For nearly 5,000 years, the resin from the Boswellia tree was considered Arabia’s most precious commodity.
 The allure of frankincense enticed adventurers from afar who sought the irresistible resin, and the Frankincense Trail in Oman’s Dhofar region was purportedly visited by the notable explorers Marco Polo and Lawrence of Arabia.